Skip to main content

 We also need to look at the community banking hub scheme Cash Access UK - Home - this is a community service, run by Link on behalf of the banks, to determine areas that could benefit from a banking 'hub'.
 This is particularly relevant to those communities which no longer have a physical banking presence and may have to travel some distance to access a branch.

 In 2024 I successfully campaigned for better banking facilities for Whitehill and Bordon.
-This was the culmination of many months of hard work with Link, supported by EHDC, so it was a real result to get the town the banking provision it needs.
+This was the culmination of many months of hard work with Link, supported by EHDC, so it was a real result to get the town its own banking hub.
 I'm now looking at other parts of East Hampshire to see if there are communities that would benefit from a banking hub.
-Do please email me if you think your community needs a banking hub.
+Please visit: Keep banking services local | Damian Hinds to tell me what you think about banking services in East Hampshire.

 Attachments